U.S. Penitentiary, Leavenworth

 Displaying 229 - 240 of 245

-Parole progress report for Ernest Williams, Inmate #53428, recording his prior employment, mental and physical condition, correspondents, and post-parole plans.
-Williams was sentenced to one year and one day in the U.S. Penitentiary at Leavenworth after being convicted of conspiracy to deprive voters of their rights in Kansas City, Missouri.
+Mugshot for Thomas Audley, Inmate #53426.
+Audley was sentenced to one year and six months in the U.S. Penitentiary at Leavenworth after being convicted of conspiracy to deprive voters of their rights in Kansas City, Missouri.

-Authorization for Disposition of Mail and Property for Frank P. Dixon, Inmate #53423.
+Special progress report for Frank P. Dixon, Inmate #53423, which notes that he was not considered for transfer to the county work farm.
 Dixon was sentenced to two years in the U.S. Penitentiary at Leavenworth after being convicted of conspiracy to deprive voters of their rights in Kansas City, Missouri.

 Pages